atomiqio/promisify-lite/README.md

       });
     });

-Now we can use the promise like this:
+Now we can use our promise version of the `readFile` function like this:

     readFile('/etc/passwd')
       .then(data => {